Counsel members are

 Both The Pollack Krasner Foundation and the Graham Foundation have funded Alex Schweder’s projects and he has been an artist in residence at the Kohler Company, the Chinati Foundation, and The American Academy in Rome as the 2005-6 Rome Prize Fellow in Architecture.

-Alex Schweder is the author of the upcoming book “Performance Architecture”.
+Alex Schweder is the author of “Performance Architecture”.

 Wukir Suryadi Indonesia-Yogyakarta